Al Gillespie

 Alexander M. Gillespie is a New Zealand legal academic.
-He is currently pro vice-chancellor for research and professor of law, specialising in international law related to war, the environment and civil liberties, at the University of Waikato.
+He is currently professor of law, specialising in international law related to war, the environment and civil liberties, and firearms, at the University of Waikato.
 He has served on international delegations including UNESCO, advised the New Zealand government on social issues and made a number of appearances before the Waitangi Tribunal.
 Gillespie frequently takes public positions on global conflict, climate change, refugees and environmental issues in the New Zealand media and has published seventeen books.
 He has won international and New Zealand awards in recognition of his understanding of how international law impacts society.

 Education and career

 Gillespie obtained Bachelor of Laws and Master of Laws degrees with honours at the University of Auckland, and a PhD at the University of Nottingham.
 He undertook post-doctoral studies at Columbia University in New York City.
 As of 2022, Gillespie is a professor at the University of Waikato, and an external member of the New Zealand Centre for Environmental Law, a research centre hosted by Auckland Law School at the University of Auckland.
 He has advised the New Zealand Government on legal matters and provided some commissioned work for the United Nations.
 In 2005, Gillespie was named rapporteur for the World Heritage Convention as part of UNESCO.
 Gillespie was a professor at the Faculty of Law and Criminology of Ghent University (Department of European, Public and International Law) for six months, spanning 2018 and 2019.
 He said of his time at Ghent, that he was impressed by young Belgiums as "agents of change...[who were]... very pragmatic, with a healthy distrust of authority".